cjspurgeon/Outcomes-Prep/P04-five-companies/content.md

----
-title: "Find 5 Roles"
-slug: five-companies
----
+# Find 5 Roles

 You have reached the final tutorial before our two day Outcomes workshop.
 During the workshop we'll prep our Resume, LinkedIn, and Personal Odyssey - the foundational documents you'll need for your search.

-Before the workshop, let's get a little experience finding roles that interest you.
+Let's get a little experience finding roles that interest you.
 You will use these roles to help craft your resume.

 # Find 5 jobs